-Turn off disruptive electronics including your wi-fi, you’ll be surprised to see how turning your wi-fi router off at night can improve your sleep.
-Also, be sure to turn off televisions and personal devices 1 hour before bedtime.
-This natural sleep technique can help with melatonin production, a sleep hormone which is triggered by light and darkness.
+Create a sleep-friendly environment: Turn off disruptive electronics, including Wi-Fi, at night.
+You might be surprised by how much this simple step can improve your sleep.
+Also, switch off televisions and personal devices at least one hour before bedtime.
+This natural sleep technique promotes the production of melatonin, a sleep hormone that is triggered by darkness.